Transnistria: Economic sectors

 The leading industry is steel, due to the Moldova Steel Works (part of the Russian Metalloinvest holding) in Rîbnița, which accounts for about 60% of the budget revenue of Transnistria.
 The largest company in the textile industry is Tirotex, which claims to be the second largest textile company in Europe.
 The energy sector is dominated by Russian companies.
 The largest power company Moldavskaya GRES (Cuciurgan power station) is in Dnestrovsc and owned by Inter RAO UES, and the gas transmission and distribution company Tiraspoltransgaz is probably controlled by Gazprom, although Gazprom has not confirmed the ownership officially.
 The banking sector of Transnistria consists of 8 commercial banks, including Gazprombank.
 The oldest alcohol producer KVINT, located in Tiraspol, produces and exports brandy, wines and vodka.

+Demographics

+Demographic evolution in Transnistrian regions and the city of Tiraspol.
+Purple: Moldovans (Romanians), green: Ukrainians, blue: Russians.

+2015 census

+In October 2015, Transnistrian authorities organised another separate census from the 2014 Moldovan census.
+According to the 2015 census, the population of the region was 475,373, a 14.5% decrease from the figure recorded in the 2004 census.
+The urbanisation rate was 69.9%.
+By ethnic composition, the population of Transnistria was distributed as follows: Russians – 29.1%, Moldovans – 28.6%, Ukrainians – 22.9%, Bulgarians – 2.4%, Gagauzians – 1.1%, Belarusians – 0.5%, Transnistrian – 0.2%, other nationalities – 1.4%.
+About 14% of the population did not declare their nationality.
+Also, for the first time, the population had the option to identify as "Transnistrian".

+According to another source, the largest ethnic groups in 2015 were 161,300 Russians (34%), 156,600 Moldovans (33%), and 126,700 Ukrainians (26.7%).
+Bulgarians comprised 13,300 (2.8%), Gagauz 5,700 (1.2%) and Belarusians 2,800 (0.6%).
+Germans accounted for 1,400 or 0.3% and Poles for 1,000 or 0.2%.
+All other ethnic groups combined accounted for 5,700 people or 1.2%.